COVID-19 Testing & Vaccinations in San Antonio

 Special Note: We do NOT utilize the ALERE Rapid COVID-19 Test.
 Our test is processed in a high complexity lab with strict quality control to ensure accurate specificity and sensitivity.
 You can be assured we only use testing equipment and laboratories that meet FDA requirements.

-If you have yet to receive the vaccine and would like to set up an appointment, please follow the link below:
+If you have yet to receive the vaccine, please submit the form below::

 COVID-19 Registration Forms